denten-bin/prosecheck/README.md

 ## prosecheck

-A simple, powerful, portable prose analysis console for the command line.
+*A clean, powerful, portable prose analysis console for the command line.*

-**Goals**: To create a lean prose reporting tool without external dependencies, written in POSIX complaint shell.
-A report view that gives a rich, [Conky](https://github.com/brndnmtthws/conky)-like summary of prose style.

-**Non-goals**: Spell check should be done elsewhere.
+*simple* means it is easy to install and it does something useful out of the box without complexity.

+*powerful* means there are smart, advanced options for those wanting to use them.

+*portable* means it is written in POSIX complaint shell and will work on almost any platform without dependencies.

 We do not seek to be authoritative or complete.
-Rather target sane defaults and reasonable coverage.
+Rather target sane defaults and reasonable coverage to help authors write better prose.

 ## Roadmap